nl253/Notes/Software-Engineering/checklist.md

 -   Describe what is a "sprint" in the context of Agile software development.

 > Sprint in an iteration in Scrum (in Agile software development).
 Each sprint
 > lasts (usually) 2 -- 4 weeks.
-It consists of: inital planning, daily
+It consists of: intial planning, daily
 > meetings, coding, testing etc.

 -   Discuss the main documents maintained in Agile software development.